bjoernknafla/poc/README.txt

 values, e.g. POC_OS might be set to POC_OS_UNKNOWN_ID and POC_OS_STRING is set to POC_OS_UNKNOWN_STRING .

 See poc_diagnose_main.c for an example how to use POC's platform detection macros.

+It is possible to suppress automatic platform detection for everything POC detects by defining POC_DISABLE_AUTODETECT , or to disable the auto-detection for a specific platform attribue, e.g. to suppress compiler detection define POC_COMPILER_DISABLE_AUTODETECT .
+By disabling the platform auto-detection it is possible to provide self-defined macros, e.g. to set the compiler yourself define POC_COMPILER_DISABLE_AUTODETECT, and then POC_COMPILER, POC_COMPILER_STRING, POC_COMPILER_VERSION, and possible also define a preprocessor macro for the compiler you are setting, e.g. POC_COMPILER_IBM_XLC for IBM's XL C/C++ compiler.

 Aside the platform detection macros POC also defines preprocessor symbols to allow portable usage of keywords to: